Georgia Child Support Issues

 Determining gross income for a parent who holds a position as an employee is as easy as looking as pay stubs, W-2's or tax returns.
 Where there are businesses being operated, either full-time or part-time, there are more complicated issues.
 A process similar to completing a Schedule C for a tax return must be done.

 Gross income can also be affected by the obligation of a parent to support other children (but not stepchildren) of the parent, whether those children are in his or her household or not.
-Under certain circumstances, this will cause a downward adjustment in monthly gross income.
+Under certain circumstances, this will cause a downward adjustment in the monthly gross income of the parent who has these other children.
+A downward adjustment to one parent's gross income can lead to an upward adjustment of the other parent's support obligation.

 Whether establishing child support, defending against enforcement, or seeking a modification of child support, we are experienced in focusing on these details to ensure that the appropriate aspects of the law are brought to the judge's attention when the obligation is set or sought to be modified or enforced.